Is hemp Derived Delta 9 Legal In America?

 In fact, as of this writing, 41 U.S. states and territories have medical marijuana laws .
 In these states, medical professionals may recommend cannabis for various health indications.
 For example, in California a medical cannabis patient may be recommended marijuana by their primary care physician to help manage medical conditions including, acquired immune deficiency syndrome (AIDS), anorexia, arthritis, cachexia (wasting syndrome), cancer, chronic pain, glaucoma, migraine, severe nausea, persistent muscle spasms, and seizures .
 17 states have even legalized small amounts of marijuana for adult recreational use .

 Remember that the state laws of California, for instance, do not change the national designation of cannabis as illegal in that state and all states, but for now the situation remains stable.
-The federal and state rules may seemingly be at odds, but people can currently work within various legal limitations and enjoy the ability to use marijuana to the extent of their local legislation.
+The federal government and state rules may seemingly be at odds, but people can currently work within various legal limitations and enjoy the ability to use marijuana to the extent of their local legislation.

 We know that people may use marijuana, the federally controlled substance, depending on their state laws.
 If your state doesn’t yet allow medical or adult use, there is another way.